DhiaOuerghemmi/Frontend-Learning-Journey/Tailwind/chapter1/README.md

 * 🧭 **Navigating the Documentation:** The Tailwind documentation is your treasure map - we'll equip you with the skills to find exactly what you need.

-* 💪 **Project - A Tailwind Hero:** Time to put your knowledge into action!
-You'll find all the code for our hero section in this chapter's directory.

-## 📂  Where to Find the Code

-All the code for this chapter's examples and the hero project is located in the `./codes/chapter-1` directory.
-Open up the files in your code editor as we go through the chapter to follow along and experiment.

 ## 🚀 Key Takeaways

 * Tailwind CSS is built on the idea of utility-first CSS, which means styling is done by directly applying pre-defined CSS classes to your HTML elements.